ACT I: THE FIRE WITHIN

 The commander rolled to the right, dodging the bolt that would have otherwise been spot-on.
 Sara had never seen anyone move so fast before, not even those of the Grassrunner clan whom she had witnessed, with her own eyes, sprinting at twice the speed as any human.

 And this man was clearly not of the Grassrunner clan.

 She continued raining lightning from the sky and the clouds began to darken.
 The electricity surging through her fists was now coursing up her arms and crossing her shoulders.
 It bolted down into her from the clouds and she became the lightning's conductor.

 Bolt after bolt fell from the sky, some aiming at the commander, some trying to predict where he'd dodge next but she never seemed to hit her target.
-This infuriated her because she never missed a target unintentionally.
+This infuriated her because she never missed a target without planning to do so.

 "Wow...
-You're strong!" the commander said, clapping, but clearly unimpressed.
+You're strong!" the commander said sarcastically, clapping slowly yet clearly unimpressed.

 She tried to strike him again and decided to channel the lightning running through her.
 She pulled the bolt out of the ground and whipped it towards the commander, but he jumped over it as if it were a child's game.

 "Come on!" shouted Sara, who was more than agitated.